fferegrino/n4j-test-setup/README.md

 ### 3. Configure the Web server (optional)

-If you wish to modify the execution port of the web application, modify the line 50 in the file `Web.py` to run in other port different than `8888`.
+If you wish to modify the execution port of the web application modify the line 50 in the file `Web.py` to run in other port different than `8888`.

 ### 4. Modify the file `run.sh`

-This step is needed to make it point to the right directories, from the line 8 to 11:
+This is needed to make it point to the right directories, from the line 8 to 11:

- - **neo4jloc** (line 8), this needs to point to the location where the three different instances of Neo4j exist, for example: `neo4jloc=~/flights/neo4j`
+ - **neo4jloc** (line 8), this needs to point to the location where the three different instances of Neo4j exist:, for example: `neo4jloc=~/flights/neo4j`
  - **dataloc** (line 9), this needs to be an absolute route pointing to the folder that contains the three different csv files, for example: `dataloc="/home/dspg17/flights/delays/"`.
-- **resultsloc** (line 10), this is the route to an already existing folder where you want the results to place the results, for example: `resultsloc=~/flights/test/results`
+- **resultsloc** (line 10), this is the route to an already existing folder where you want the results to be placed, for example: `resultsloc=~/flights/test/results`
-- **webendpoint** (line 11), if you modified the Web.py file in the step #3, you need to change the address, if not, leave the configuration by default, for example: `webendpoint="http://localhost:8888"`
+- **webendpoint** (line 11), if you modified the Web.py file in the step #3, you need to change the address, if not, leave the configuration by default, for example:`webendpoint="http://localhost:8888"`

 ### 5. Run the web application